pwncollege/linux-luminarium/hello/helloworld/DESCRIPTION.md

-Let's try something more complicated: a command with _arguments_.
+Let's try something more complicated: a command with _arguments_, which is what we call additional data passed to the command.
 When you type a line of text and hit enter, the shell actually parses your input into a command and its _arguments_.
 The first word is the command, and the subsequent words are arguments.
 Observe: